fire-webtile.jpg

 After a bush fire

-• There are many issues that you will need to consider after a bush fire, including contacting fire emergency services, getting information and updates about your property, assessing property damage and insurance, understanding the status of your local utilities including electricity, water etc.
+• There are many issues to consider after a bush fire, including contacting fire emergency services, getting information and updates about your property, assessing property damage and insurance, understanding the status of your local utilities including electricity, water etc.

 Further information about bush fires